neondatabase/neon/docs/rfcs/038-aux-file-v2.md

 ## Summary

-This RFC describes a new storage strategy for AUX files.
+This is a retrospective RFC describing a new storage strategy for AUX files.

 ## Motivation